dyhes/zulip/templates/zerver/help/restrict-name-and-email-changes.md

 administrators can always [change anyone's name](/help/change-a-users-name).

-This setting is especially useful if user names are managed via an external source, and synced into Zulip via the [Zulip API](/api) or another method.
+This setting is especially useful if user names are managed via an external source, and synced into Aloha via the [Aloha API](/api) or another method.

 {start_tabs}